EK-Seong/BoK_Forecast/README.md

 ![figure_8](/figures/figure_8.png)

 Furthermore, we show that applying an AR(1) bias correction strategy enhances forecast accuracy, as demonstrated by a reduction in root mean square error.

+The results are illustrated in Figure above.

+The x-axis represents the window size; the y-axis shows the ratio of RMSEs (RRMSE) between the BoK’s forecasts and each bias-correction strategy.

+An RRMSE below 1 indicates that the corresponding strategy outperforms the BoK’s forecast.

+The black line with circles represents the RRMSEs for the AR(1) bias-correction strategy.

+The results show that the AR(1) strategy improves forecasts across all horizons except for the longest one, $h=3$.